FrendsPlatform/Frends.SAPConnector/README.md

    }
 ```

-Kay "Tables" defines an array of tables.
+Key "Tables" defines an array of tables.
 The array contains objects i.e. tables.
 In each object key, "Name" defines a table name and Key "Rows" defines an array of rows in the table.
 Rows them self can contain fields, structures, and tables.

 ```json
 "Tables": [